|Power consumed||11,388 kWh|

 Future revenues are calculated assuming difficulty changes occur at regular intevals (e.g., 14 days) and that the difficulty after each such change is a fixed percentage increase over the previous difficulty (e.g., 5%).
 The exchange rate is held fixed, so the assumption is that all BTC revenues are held and exchanged for USD at the end of the time horizon.
 Hence, if you expect the exchange rate to rise or fall, enter the value you expect at the end of the time horizon.

 The starting difficulty is taken to be the current difficulty.
 The USD exchange rate is taken to be the daily volume-weighted average exchange rate reported by Bitstamp.
-These values are updated every fifteen minutes.
+These values are updated periodically throughout the day.
 The remaining default values are fixed.
-The default difficulty growth rate is taken to be 5\%, which was approximately the average two-week difficulty increase between February 2016 and August 2017.
+The default difficulty growth rate is taken to be 5%, which was approximately the average two-week difficulty increase between February 2016 and August 2017.
 The cost of electricity is taken to be $0.15 per kWh.
 The hashrate, cost, and power consumption of the hardware are taken to be those of an AntMiner S9 ASIC miner (13.5 Th/s, $1,987.95, 1,300 W).

 Exchange rate are obtained from Bitstamp.
 Statistics about the bitcoin network (difficulty, block count, etc.) are obtained from blockexplorer.com.
 To determine appropriate values for the remaining parameters, additional data are available from external sources on US electricity rates, EU electricity rates, historical difficulty levels, and mining hardware hash rates and power consumption.